linode/docs/docs/databases/oracle/oracle-11g-express-edition-on-ubuntu-14-tallona.md

         sudo dpkg --install oracle-xe_11.2.0-2_amd64.deb

-3. Once that has completed we need to create a directory that is required or Oracle.
+3. Once that has completed we need to create a directory that is required for the Oracle install.

         sudo mkdir -p /var/lock/subsys

 4. The next bit is where issues occur, this is were we configure the Oracle installation.
 You will be asked to supply some information here, most of it you can leave as default, just the SYS and SYSTEM password will need to be set.

+{: .note}
+>
+>A strong password is recommended with at least 8 characters in length with upper and lower case characters and numbers at a minimum.

         sudo /etc/init.d/oracle-xe configure